Examine and edit HTML

 Moving the mouse over a node in the tree highlights that element in the page.

 Nodes that are not visible are shown faded/desaturated.
-This can have different reasons like using
+This can happen for different reasons such as using

 display: none or that the element doesn't have any dimensions.

-From Firefox 53 onwards there is an ellipsis shown between the opening and closing tag of an element when the node is collapsed if it has larger contents.
-Before Firefox 53, it was impossible to determine if a collapsed node had any children.
+There is an ellipsis shown between the opening and closing tag of an element when the node is collapsed if it has larger contents.
 Now children are indicated in the tree with this icon:

 Note: There are some useful keyboard shortcuts that can be used in the HTML tree — see the HTML pane keyboard shortcuts list.